gbxyz/dnslg/README.md

 # NAME

-dnslg - A command line interface to the dns-lg DNS Looking Glass service.
+dnslg - A command line interface to the dns-lg.com DNS Looking Glass service.

 # USAGE